Hugh Joicey Curriculum Statement

-Reception is taught by Miss Carr.
+Reception and Year 1 are taught by Miss Carr.

-Year 1 and Year 2 are taught by Mrs Howie.
+Year 2 are taught by Mrs Dalrymple.

 Year 3 and 4 are taught by Mrs Burn.

-Mrs Dalrymple teaches in each class every week and our Teaching Assistants are Miss Blair, Mrs Rawlings and Mrs Wakenshaw.
+Our Teaching Assistants are Miss Blair, Mrs Rawlings and Mrs Wakenshaw.

 If you require any further information about your child's curriculum please contact school.